elaforge/karya/doc/derivation.md

 a note with some attribute, and the transformer version adds that attribute to its transformed events.

-### note transformers
+### note parent tracks

-A note transformer is a note call that effectively takes other notes as arguments.
+A note parent is a note call that effectively takes other notes as arguments.
 This happens when a note track is the child of another note track.
-Thanks to [slicing and inversion](slicing-inverting.md.html), a call on the parent track can then extract the events below it, and do with them what it will.
+Thanks to [slicing and inversion](slicing-inverting.md.html), a call on the parent track can then extract the events below it, and may do with them what it will.
 What many do, courtesy of 'Derive.Call.Sub.sub_events', is evaluate them as little derivers and then manipulate them as the call sees fit.
 The result is much like a transformer in that the call has opaque derivers to manipulate, but is more flexible since each sub-note becomes a separate deriver, and their original start and duration are available.
 This additional power is useful to implement ornaments that involve multiple notes, such as tuplets or arpeggios.
 It's also useful purely syntactically to apply a transformation to bunch of notes at once without having to bundle them into a block call.

-Note transformers are actually analogous to macros, since they receive their arguments in unevaluated form.
+Note parents are somewhat analogous to macros, since they receive their arguments in unevaluated form.
 So one could evaluate sub-events in its own idiosyncratic way, thus implementing a kind of sub-notation.

-It's worth noting that a note transformer is a generator, even if it seems somewhat transformer-like.
-Unlike generators and transformers, a note transformer is just a plain generator that happens to call sub_events.
-In fact, some generators may check for the existence of sub events and either generate or transform notes accordingly.
+A note parent is just a generator that happens to call 'Derive.Call.Sub.sub_events', even if it seems somewhat transformer-like.
+In fact, some generators may check for the existence of sub events and either generate or transform children accordingly.

 ### expression pipeline